emmawalshdev/kaytea_art/README.md

 * [GIPHY](https://giphy.com/) - Used to create GIF files for README.md.

-* [Article Generator Online](http://articlecreator.fullcontentrss.com/) - Used to generate blog content for this purpose of this project.
+* [Article Generator Online](http://articlecreator.fullcontentrss.com/) - Used to generate blog content for the purpose of this project.

 * [Am I Responsive](http://ami.responsivedesign.is/) - Used to create responsive images for different devices.